scottish-government-design-system/designsystem.gov.scot/components/accordion/index.md

 Opening and closing individual accordion panels by clicking on their headings can be tracked through the original page path, click text, and a data attribute showing the action and item number.

-Opening and closing all accordion panels by clicking on the "Open all"/"Close all" link can be tracked through the original page path, click text and a data attribute attached on the element.
+Opening and closing all accordion panels by clicking on the 'Open all'/'Close all' button can be tracked through the original page path, click text and a data attribute attached on the element.

-The data attributes are added automatically by the [Design System's "tracking" script](/get-started/tracking/#accordion).
+The data attributes are added automatically by the [Design System's 'tracking' script](/get-started/tracking/#accordion).